fakundo/preact-transitioning/README.md

 }
 ```

-TransitionState passed to the children function has the following structure
+The `TransitionState` passed to the children function has the following structure:

 ```ts
 type TransitionState = {